 Fineshade Wood has considerable botanical interest, as you would expect from an area of so many different habitats.
 Ancient Woodland, regenerating plantation woodland, scrubland, conifer planatations, roadside verges, wet woodland - all have their own characteristic flora.

 Six species (at least!) of orchids are found here.
 There is also the nationally scarce Yellow Star of Bethlehem and a range other interesting and "worthy" plants such as Opposite-leaved Golden Saxifrage, Small Teasel, Lesser Centaury etc.

 During a Wildflower Walk led by Brian Laney in August 2015, 88 species were recorded.
-(Download an Excel file) and the entire Fineshade list now stands at well over 400 species.
+(Download an Excel file) and by 2022 the entire Fineshade list stands at well over 400 species.